-- A. The campus clinic is free to all students.
-If a student is sick, he/she should report to the campus clinic or respective student dean before 9 a.m.
+A. Our campus clinic is open with the nurse on duty Monday through Friday from 7:45 a.m.-12:00 p.m.
+The campus clinic is free to all students.
+If a student is sick, he/she should report to the college nurse before 9 a.m.
 If unable to report in person, the sick student should have a roommate or spouse call.
-If the illness occurs later in the day, it should be reported to the student deans. - B. Any special health care that a student is receiving or will receive from a doctor must be reported to the nurse. - C. Students are not to share prescription medicines. - D. Students on the sick list are expected to make arrangements to have food brought to their room. - E. In order for a student to receive permission to make up work from the student deans after an illness, the student's name must appear on the sick list for the day in question.
+If the illness occurs after 12 p.m., it should be reported to the Dean of Women, who will determine whether the nurse should be summoned.

+- B. Any special health care that a student is receiving or will receive from a doctor must be reported to the nurse. - C. Students are forbidden to give prescription medicines to one another. - D. Students on the sick list may eat in the dining room with permission from the nurse.
+Otherwise, they are expected to make arrangements to have food brought to their room. - E. In order for a student to receive permission to make up work from the student deans after an illness, two conditions must be met; - 1.
+The student's name must appear on the sick list for the day in question. - 2.
+The student must testify that he/she remained in his/her room for the remainder of that day.